yousefelassal/quote-cron/README.md

 > Technology… is a queer thing.
 It brings you great gifts with one hand, and it stabs you in the back with the other.

 > Wisdom is the supreme part of happiness.

+> To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.